 Palmetto beat out Cahaba for MAC jurisdiction JJ this Summer, and for those who fall into that geographic location, much is changing on your billing front.

-As of July 1st, 2018, any claim received with a date of service on or after Feb.
+As of July 1st, 2018, any claim received with a service date on or after Feb.
 28th will require a Z-code on the claim line if the service is covered under molecular diagnostics testing.

-Any claim without it should be hit with a denial, and provide a kink in your revenue flow.
+Any claim without it should be hit with denial and provide a kink in your revenue flow.

 The first step, let’s establish everyone affected by this change.
-Jurisdiction JJ lab providers Palmetto GBA, Noridian, WPS, and CGS all now require Z-Code relationships on claim line items.
+Jurisdiction JJ lab providers Palmetto GBA, Noridian, WPS, and CGS, require Z-Code relationships on claim line items.

-Second step, the easiest way to apply Z-codes is to apply for them from Dex Diagnostics and to have a code association by CPT code as well as the panel.
+Second step, the easiest way to apply Z-codes is to use them from Dex Diagnostics and have a code association by CPT code and the panel.

-This way your basis for each claim entry is covered.
-Simply put, Dex will assign a Z-Code that is approved for association with applicable panels and CPT codes.
+This way, your basis for each claim entry is covered.
+Simply put, Dex will assign a Z-Code approved for association with applicable panels and CPT codes.

-The third step, once Dex Exchange approves the panel and assigns Z-Codes to your requests it’s transferred to the MolDx team within Palmetto to approve the code association.
+In the third step, once Dex Exchange approves the panel and assigns Z-Codes to your requests, it’s transferred to the MolDx team within Palmetto to support the code association.